Twocoolguy/BrickThrower/README.md

 ## Note
 1.3.0 will be the final content update of BrickThrower.
 Things will not be added after this.
 Any updates will be for:
-- Support for newer version of Minecraft
+- Support for newer versions of Minecraft
 - Bug patches
 - Documentation